Giustino (Handel): Act 3

 Vitaliano manages to escape from prison.
 General Amanzio takes a sash covered in jewels that belonged to Vitaliano and gives it to Anastasio, suggesting to him that his wife is betraying him with Giustino.
 Anastasio gives the sash to Arianna, who bestows it on Giustino in gratitude for saving her life.
 When Anastasio hears of this, both Arianna and Giustino are banished.

 Wandering in the countryside, Giustino bemoans his betrayal by fortune and falls asleep.
 Vitaliano chances to find him and is about to murder him in his sleep when a nearby mountain splits in two and the voice of his dead father warns Vitaliano that Giustino is in fact his long lost brother, a fact which is confirmed by a birthmark in the shape of a star on Giustino's arm.

 Giustino and Vitaliano now swear friendship and form a pact to save the kingdom from wicked General Amanzio.

 Back at the palace, Amanzio has defeated Anastasio and placed himself on the throne.
 Anastasio, Arianna and Princess Leocasta are in chains but Giustino rushes in, defeats Amanzio and sends him off to be executed.
 Anastasio is restored to the throne with his wife, begging her pardon for having doubted her fidelity, and Giustino pleads for the now repentant Vitaliano to be forgiven.
 Anastasio grants this request and gives Giustino the hand of his sister Leocasta in marriage.
 All celebrate such a happy turn of events.

 Performance history

 The opera had eight further performances in its original London season.
-It was also performed in Brunswick in August 1741.
+It was also performed in Braunschweig in August 1741.
 The first modern performance took place in Abingdon, England on 21 April 1963.

 The first London performance since Handel's time was presented in November 1983.
 With the revival of interest in Baroque music and historically informed musical performance since the 1960s, Giustino, like all Handel operas, receives performances at festivals and opera houses today.
 Among other performances, the opera was staged at the Theater an der Wien in December 2019.